osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 *Currently there are no differences between packages and modules in `osbuild-composer`.
 Both are treated like an rpm package dependency.*

-> When using virtual provides as the package name the version glob should be `*`.
+> When using virtual providers as the package name the version glob should be `*`.
 And be aware that you will be unable to `freeze` the blueprint.
-This is because the provide will expand into multiple packages with their own names and versions.
+This is because the provider will expand into multiple packages with their own names and versions.

 For example, to install `tmux-2.9a` and `openssh-server-8.*` packages, add this to your blueprint: